SpinalHDL/VexRiscv/README.md

 ctrSrv.getCondition(eventId) := boolCond
 ```
 eventId is BigInt, but only events between 0 and 2 ** XLEN (excluding boundaries) can be selected by cpu.
+The configured counter counts clockcycles with boolCond asserted.